Fast-Track Your Arrival: Insider Tips for Clearing Bali Immigration and Customs

 • Bring a pen (you never know when a last-minute form shows up).

-• Have all your QR codes ready in a single folder or printed sheet.
+• Have all your QR code ready in a single folder or printed sheet.

 • Avoid duty-free if you’re in a hurry—you can buy Bintang elsewhere.